Codingal > Coding for kids > Blogs > Master Pac-Man in Python: Your Ultimate Guide to Game Development

 Power-ups: The Game Changers

-Beyond the power pellet, you could introduce other power-ups to add variety:
+Beyond the power pellet, you could introduce other power-ups like speed boosts, shields, and bonus fruits.

 Multiple Levels and Progression

-• Bonus Elements: Introduce new types of bonus items or environmental hazards in later levels.
+• Bonus Elements: New bonus items or environmental hazards per level.

 Comprehensive Scoring System

-• Bonus Fruit: Fixed points for collecting bonus fruit.
+• Bonus Fruit: Extra points for timed items.

 8. Conclusion: Your Journey into Game Development